stevenhggns/Buckley_Lab_SIP_project_protocols/CsCl_fractionation/CsCl_fractionation.md

 * Slide one tube into place in the fraction recovery system.
 	* Store the other tube on a rack until this fractionation is complete.
 * Secure the tube in the fraction recovery system (tighten all clamps).
-* With the 21 G needle attached to the syringe pump, stab the tube at the lower end of the neck.
-This should be the only part of the top of the tube that is visible.
-The rubber tube holders are marked for where to stab the tube.
 * Place a cut 21 G needle in the Tube Penetration Device (TPD)
 	* The TPD is the repurposed dissecting microscope.
 * Puncture the bottom of the tube with the needle by raising the needle slowly